Using Transmit 5 for macOS with DigitalOcean Spaces

 Connect to Spaces

 Launch the Transmit application by clicking on its icon in the dock, or double-clicking its icon in your Applications folder.
-Transmit will open and display a window with your local filesystem on the left, and an SFTP connection pane on the right:
+Transmit opens and displays a window with your local filesystem on the left, and an SFTP connection pane on the right:

 Transmit default interface

 Click the Protocol selection menu, highlighted above, then select Amazon S3.
-This will bring up the form for connecting to an S3-compatible server.
+This brings up the form for connecting to an S3-compatible server.
 Fill in the following details:

 • Address: This is the datacenter you created your bucket in, followed by digitaloceanspaces.com.
 For nyc3, for example, fill in nyc3.digitaloceanspaces.com for this value.